alexa/alexa-auto-sdk/modules/alexa/README.md

 ## Configuring Alexa Module

-The Alexa module can be configured in two different ways:
+The Alexa module can be configured in two ways:
+* Specifying Configuration Data Using a JSON File.
 * Specifying Configuration Data Programmatically.
-* Specifying Configuration Data Using a JSON File.

-## Configuring using a JSON File
+See the [core module README](../core/README.md#configuring-the-engine) for steps to specify configuration data.

 ### Using a JSON File

 Include the following structure in the JSON file:

 ```